 Chairman, CEO, and Co-Founder: Mohit Sodhi

 Mohit has a degree in Behavioral Neuroscience from UBC and is pursuing his Masters degree in Neuro-Ophthalmology this year at UBC.
 He is an author who has been published in some of the world’s top medical journals.
 He has also dedicated years working with children with autism as a behavioral interventionist and working in a private pediatric physiotherapy clinic for children with disabilities.
 His 19 year old sister, who has Cerebral Palsy and autism, is his pride and joy and inspires him to make positive changes in the world.
 He is also a volunteer at the Canadian Cancer Society Camp Goodtimes as a camp leader and editor of their newsletter.
 He currently works at BC Children’s Hospital in the Department of Surgery (Otolaryngology, Head and Neck Surgery) where he co-founded the Global Choking Prevention Week.
 He also works in the Department of Ophthalmology and Visual Sciences at VGH and is an ophthalmology technician at the Downtown Eastside Eye Care Clinic as well as for an ophthalmologist at St. Paul’s Hospital.
-He also is a fully certified Emergency Medical Responder and event paramedic who has provided medical coverage for nearly 40 different mass gathering events.
+He also is a fully certified Emergency Medical Responder and event paramedic who has provided medical coverage for over 50 different mass gathering events.
 He was also the recipient of UBC’s most prestigious leadership accolade, the Nestor Korchinsky Award 2018 and a 2017 nominee of the coveted Giving Heart Awards for his work with YNOTFORTOTS.
 He hopes to advance the field of neurology through a career path of a clinician scientist.